1887

 • Reversal of medetomidine: 5 times the medetomidine dose (i.e. equal volume of the 5 mg/ml atipamezole solution)

-• Reversal of dexmedetomidine: 10 times the dexmedetomidine dose (0.5 mg/ml solution) (i.e. equal volume of the 5 mg/ml atipamezole solution when 0.5 mg/ml solution of dexmedetomidine is used)
+• Reversal of dexmedetomidine: 10 x dose of dexmedetomidine (0.5 mg/ml solution) (i.e. equal volume of the 5 mg/ml atipamezole solution when 0.5 mg/ml solution of dexmedetomidine is used)

 • In common with most species, a delay in reversal of medetomidine/dexmedetomidine of at least 20 minutes after the administration of combinations with ketamine is recommended